FabricMC/fabric-docs/develop/loader/mod-resolution.md

 #### Multiple Copies of the Same Plain Mod {#multiple-copies-of-the-same-mod-plain}

-Mod resolution fails if there are incompatible required nested mods, prompting the user with a solution.
+Mod resolution fails if there are multiple copies of the same plain mod.

 | Mod | Version | Parent | Nested Mods | Depends On         | Breaks With |
 | --- | ------- | ------ | ----------- | ------------------ | ----------- |